Humpty Dumpty Snack Foods: History

-Humpty Dumpty Potato Chip Company, Inc., was founded in 1947 in Scarborough, Maine, United States, by George Robinson and Norman Cole, producing ketchup-flavoured and sour-cream-and-clam-flavoured chips, among others.
+Humpty Dumpty Potato Chip Company, Inc., was founded in 1947 in Scarborough, Maine, United States.
+Founded by George Robinson and Norman Cole, the Humpty Dumpty Potato Chip Company produced potato chips in many flavors, including ketchup, and "sour cream and clam".

-The company was acquired by Borden, Inc., in February 1989.
+The Humpty Dumpty Potato Chip Company was acquired by Borden, Inc. in February, 1989.

-In January 2000, it was then sold to the Canadian firm Small Fry, formally adopting the name Humpty Dumpty Snack Foods Inc.
+In January 2000, the Humpty Dumpty Potato Chip Company was sold by Borden to the Canadian firm Small Fry, Inc., and it became known as Humpty Dumpty Snack Foods, Inc.

 In 2006, the company was acquired in a takeover bid by Old Dutch Foods, a Minnesota-based snack food company.
 After the acquisition, Humpty Dumpty potato chip products were rebranded as Old Dutch potato chips.
-Old Dutch Foods kept the Humpty Dumpty label, and still sells all their flavors of chips and snacks in the USA.
-In Canada, Humpty Dumpty's potato chip line were rebranded "Old Dutch", as it was already an established brand of potato chip in other parts of Canada; they kept the "Humpty Dumpty" name for its other snacks.
+Old Dutch Foods retained the Humpty Dumpty name, and still sells their chips and snacks in the USA.
+In Canada, Humpty Dumpty's potato chip line was rebranded "Old Dutch", an already well-established brand of potato chip in many parts of Canada; they kept the "Humpty Dumpty" name for its other snacks.

-The company closed its Quebec-based Montreal Humpty Dumpty plant on September 27, 2013; that plant started operating in 1964.
-Four other Canadian plants, in other provinces, are unaffected.
+The company closed their Quebec-based Montreal Humpty Dumpty manufacturing plant, which had been continuously operating since 1964, on September 27, 2013.
+The remaining four other Canadian plants, in other provinces, were unaffected.